scalar-labs/scalar-kubernetes/docs/StepByStepManualDeploymentGuideScalarDLOnAWS.md

   * Select **Next**
 * On the **Review and Create** page, confirm the settings and select **Create**

-The following steps help you to create Node Group `scalardlpool` for Scalar DL deployment
+The following steps help you to create Node Group `scalardlpool` for Scalar DL deployment.

 * On your **Kubernetes cluster** page, select **Configuration** tab
 * Select **Compute** tab